open-mmlab/mmengine/docs/en/advanced_tutorials/initialize.md

 ### More fine-grained initialization

-Sometimes we need to initialize the same type of module with different type of initialization.
-For example, we've defined `conv1` and `conv2` submodules, and we want to initialize the `conv1` with `Kaiming` initialization and initialize the `conv2` with `Xavier` initialization.
+Sometimes we need to initialize the same type of module with different types of initialization.
+For example, we've defined `conv1` and `conv2` submodules, and we want to initialize the `conv1` with `Kaiming` initialization and `conv2` with `Xavier` initialization.
 We could configure the init_cfg with `override`:

 ```python
 import torch.nn as nn